Welcome to the Archdiocese of Atlanta

 News & Headlines

-Archbishop Gregory encourages us to welcome our new Catholics in his latest column, “What I Have Seen and Heard.”
+Archbishop Gregory talks about sainthood and our U.S. saints in his column, “What I Have Seen and Heard.”

-Archbishop Gregory shares his Easter message in his latest column, “What I Have Seen and Heard.”
+Archbishop Gregory talks about experiencing our faith through a pilgrimage in his latest column, “What I Have Seen and Heard.”

 Archdiocese of Atlanta on Twitter